alf-tool/try-alf/blog/2013-10-21-relations-as-first-class-citizen.md

 Well, Alf is a database connectivity library but it is first and foremost a proposal for a new _kind_ of database connectivity, or a paradigm shift if you want.
-This new paradigm is called **Relations as First-Class Citizen** and it makes Alf very different from the projects aforementionned.
+This new paradigm is called **Relations as First-Class Citizen** and it makes Alf very different from the projects mentioned above.
 The difference lies in the kind of abstraction that the library exposes to the software
-developer: SQL queries for the former, _Relations_ for the latter.
+developer: SQL queries with these libraries, _Relations_ for Alf.

 In almost all [but](http://www.datomic.com/) [a](https://github.com/dkubb/axiom)
 [few](http://dbappbuilder.sourceforge.net/Rel.php) database connectivity
 layers, the developer is indeed exposed to SQL queries.
 The SQL query is often abstracted behind a higher-level API for manipulating its abstract syntax tree (AST).
-But even in this case, the exposed abstraction is a SQL query.
+But even in this case, the exposed abstraction is an SQL query.
 The fact is that a SQL query, even when abstracted behind an AST, tends to be a very poor abstraction for developing software.
-Before substantiating this claim, let us illustrate the difference between our approach and those with a simple example.
+Before substantiating this claim, let us illustrate the difference between our approach and a few others with a simple example.

 ### Example